 A 2016 study found that weight gain was significantly associated with diets where protein replaced carbohydrates, but not when it replaced fat.

-Eating large amounts of protein can lead to bad breath, especially if you restrict your carbohydrate intake.
-Forty percent of participants in a 2003 registry reported bad breath.
+In an older registry, 40 percent of participants reported bad breath.
 This could be in part because your body goes into a metabolic state called ketosis, which produces chemicals that give off an unpleasant fruity smell.

 Brushing and flossing won’t get rid of the smell.
 You can double your water intake, brush your teeth more often, and chew gum to counter some of this effect.

-Your body flushes out the excess nitrogen with fluids and water.
+Your body flushes out excess nitrogen with fluids and water.
 This can leave you dehydrated even though you may not feel more thirsty than usual.

-Your kidneys have to work harder to get rid of the extra nitrogen and waste products of protein metabolism.
+This is because of the excess nitrogen found in the amino acids that make up proteins.
+Damaged kidneys have to work harder to get rid of the extra nitrogen and waste products of protein metabolism.

 Increased cancer risk